 RH & pH Assessment

-Luckily, concrete slabs can be cured safely and dried effectively by assessing both pH levels and relative humidity levels.
+Luckily, concrete slabs can be cured safely and dried effectively by assessing both pH levels and RH levels.
 Wagner Meters produces two simple methods for precisely monitoring slab moisture and pH levels.

 The Wagner Meters Rapid RH® 4.0 EX is a cost-effective, precise way to assess overall slab moisture content once the curing process has been completed.
-The Rapid RH® utilizes state-of-the-art technology with in-situ moisture probes to measure MC at 40 percent of the slab’s depth.
-These probes can be inserted into several test holes to simultaneously assess MC at multiple slab locations.
-Using the Rapid RH® is a timely and dependable way to ensure that moisture content is accurately monitored after a wet cure process has been applied.
+The Rapid RH® utilizes state-of-the-art technology with in-situ moisture probes to measure RH at 40 percent of the slab’s depth.
+These probes can be inserted into several test holes to simultaneously assess RH at multiple slab locations.
+Using the Rapid RH® is a timely and dependable way to ensure that moisture conditions are accurately monitored after a wet cure process has been applied.

 Installers can effectively check pH levels prior to a finished floor system being installed with the Wagner Meters pH Test Kit.
 The kit from Wagner Meters assesses pH ranging from 0 to 14.0, so contractors can ensure and maintain the all-important pH of successfully-cured slabs.